Glioblastoma

 What you can do

-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
+- Be aware of anything you need to do ahead of time.
+When you make the appointment, be sure to ask whether there's anything you need to do in advance, such as restrict your diet.

-- Write down symptoms you have, including any that may not seem related to the reason for which you scheduled the appointment.
+- Write down symptoms you have, including any that may not seem related to the reason for the appointment.

 - Write down important personal information, including major stresses or recent life changes.

-- Make a list of all medicines, vitamins or supplements you're taking and the doses.
+- Make a list of all medicines, vitamins and supplements you're taking and the doses.

 - Write down questions to ask your healthcare team.